All work

 The visual design decisions

-The food card is the atomic unit of the interface, and the decisions about what lives on it (and what doesn't) matter more than they might seem.
+The food card is the atomic unit of the interface, and the decisions about what lives on it matter more than they might seem.

 Each card shows the food image, the item name, the price, and an add-to-cart button.
 That's it.
 No ratings, no description, no "learn more."
-The choice is deliberate: if someone is in retrieval mode and already knows they want the butter chicken, they should be able to add it to the cart without navigating away from the menu.
+If someone is in retrieval mode and already knows they want the butter chicken, they should be able to add it to the cart without navigating away.
 Every extra tap in a mobile ordering flow has a real cost.
 Detail pages are for exploration; the card is for action.
-The add button is always visible on the card so that the two modes can coexist: an explorer can read descriptions on a detail page, while someone who knows what they want never has to.

 Color and typography were chosen to support appetite rather than work against it.
-Warm tones (ambers, deep reds, off-whites) are associated with food environments for good reason: they tend to activate appetite in a way that cool palettes don't.
-The typeface needed to hold up at small sizes because prices appear in a constrained space alongside the item name.
+Warm tones (ambers, deep reds, off-whites) are associated with food environments for good reason.
+They tend to activate appetite in a way that cool palettes don't.
+The typeface needed to hold up at small sizes because prices appear in a constrained space.
 A clean sans-serif with open numerals was the right call: legible at 13px, no squinting at whether that's a 3 or an 8.

-For category filters, I chose pill-style horizontal scroll over a dropdown or sidebar tab approach.
-The reasoning is behavioral: people scan horizontally on their phones.
+For category filters, I chose pill-style horizontal scroll over a dropdown or sidebar.
+People scan horizontally on their phones.
 A horizontal strip of pills maps to that scanning pattern directly.
 A dropdown hides the available categories behind an interaction, which adds friction and makes the category set feel opaque.
-A sidebar works on desktop but competes with the menu content on mobile.
-Pills are scannable, touch-friendly, and already a familiar pattern from every map app and social platform people use daily.
+Pills are scannable, touch-friendly, and already familiar from every map app and social platform people use daily.

-The empty state for filtered views was a real design decision, not an afterthought.
+The empty state for filtered views was a real design decision.
 When you tap a category filter and nothing matches, what you show matters.
 A blank white space reads as a broken page.
-Instead, the empty state includes a short message that names what happened ("No items in this category") and a visual prompt to try another filter.
-It acknowledges the user's action, explains the result, and gives them a clear next step.
+Instead, the empty state includes a short message that names what happened and a visual prompt to try another filter.
 Empty states are the moments when apps feel either thoughtful or broken.
 This one needed to feel thoughtful.

 Why I didn't reach for a framework

 Third-party card components impose their own spacing, sizing, and breakpoint assumptions.
-Building the grid from scratch meant total control over food card proportions, which is critical when the images are the primary UI element.
+Building the grid from scratch meant total control over food card proportions, which matters when the images are the primary UI element.

 What vanilla JS forced me to think about

 Without a framework managing state, the cart is a plain JavaScript object held in memory.
-I wrote every piece of that logic: add an item, remove an item, increment a quantity, decrement it, recalculate the total, update the badge count on the cart icon.
-None of it is complicated, but doing it manually makes something very clear: this is exactly what a state management library does, just with more ceremony.
+I wrote every piece of that logic: add an item, remove an item, increment a quantity, decrement it, recalculate the total, update the badge count.
+Doing it manually makes something very clear: this is exactly what a state management library does, just with more ceremony.
 For a project of this scope, the ceremony would have been overhead.
-Writing it by hand took maybe two hours and left me with a much cleaner mental model of what React's useState and Redux are actually solving at a larger scale.
+Writing it by hand took maybe two hours and left me with a much cleaner mental model of what React's useState and Redux are actually solving.

 Event delegation was another explicit choice.
-Rather than attaching a click listener to every add-to-cart button on every card (which would mean re-attaching listeners whenever the menu filters change) I attached one listener to the menu container and let it handle all add-to-cart clicks via event bubbling.
-It's more performant, it's simpler to maintain when cards are added or removed from the DOM, and it's one of those patterns that vanilla JS teaches you directly because you feel the cost of doing it wrong.
+Rather than attaching a click listener to every add-to-cart button (which would mean re-attaching listeners whenever the menu filters change) I attached one listener to the menu container and let it handle all add-to-cart clicks via event bubbling.
+It's more performant, simpler to maintain when cards are added or removed from the DOM, and one of those patterns that vanilla JS teaches you directly because you feel the cost of doing it wrong.

 What shipped